lhs-open/lhs-guide/docs/index.md

 ## What is LHS?

-SOURCE: NAM 2007 LHS report “The Learning Healthcare System.”
+[Source: NAM 2007 LHS report “The Learning Healthcare System”]

 The report proposes that by reengineering clinical research and healthcare delivery, the best evidence generation and application process will become natural and seamless components of the process of health care itself, as part of a learning healthcare system, which can be both more effective and more efficient than we have today.